• Skip to primary navigation

 Instructions

-• In a small bowl, combine Dressing ingredients.
+• In a small bowl, combine noodle sauce ingredients until combined and the sugar has fully dissolved.
 Set aside.

 • In a large pot of water, bring to a boil over medium-high heat.
-Once water is boiling, add buckwheat noodles and boil according to package directions, about 5-6 minutes.
+Add buckwheat noodles and boil according to package directions, or for 5-6 minutes until the noodles are al dente.

-• Strain noodles and rinse noodles off with cold water until they are cool to touch.
-Strain out any excess water.
+• Strain noodles and rinse noodles off with cold running water until they are cool to touch.
+Strain out as much excess water as possible.
 Transfer strained noodles to a large bowl.

-• Season noodles with Dressing sauce, sesame seeds and finely chopped green onions.
+• Season noodles with noodle sauce along with sesame seeds and finely chopped green onions.
 Mix well until noodles are lightly coated in sauce.

 Enjoyed my recipe?Please leave a 5 star review (be kind)!
 Tag me on social media @christieathome as I'd love to see your creations!